Ankit-rana/SprintBook/README.md

 # SprintBook
-this is a status book for storing various lists of your work.
+This is a status book for storing various lists of your work.

 Api produced in this app can be used by another web or mobile application.
-This is a relational version of SprintBook
-Sqlite db files will be  used as a database
+This relational version of SprintBook uses flask-restful framework for producing API Sqlite db files will be  used as a database